Parliament of Victoria: Governor

-The Monarch (King Charles III) is considered part of Parliament.
-The monarch's powers are exercised by the Governor who is in turn appointed by the King on the advice of the Premier.
-Among the Governor's vice-regal duties are the opening of Parliament and the signing of acts that are passed by the Victorian Parliament.
+The monarch (King Charles III) is technically part of Parliament.
+The monarch's powers are exercised by the governor who is in turn appointed by the King on the advice of the premier.
+Among the governor's vice-regal duties are the opening of Parliament and the signing of acts that are passed by the Victorian Parliament.
 The governor retains executive powers over the parliament, such as swearing in ministers, issuing writs for election and dissolving the parliament.
 The governor generally acts on the advice of the premier and the ministers of government when performing these functions.
 This following of advice reflects how the governor's role has changed over time from a powerful executive with veto authority to that of an advisory role limited by convention and precedent.
 However, the parliament is obliged to observe the governor's three rights in overseeing it: the right to be consulted, the right to warn, and the right to encourage.
 The governor may insist on being consulted on matters before the parliament at any time.

-The Governor's role includes formally opening sessions of parliament with a speech outlining the government's legislative agenda.
-Victoria also has a Lieutenant-Governor to fulfil the functions of the office when the Governor is otherwise unavailable.
+The governor's role includes formally opening sessions of parliament with a speech outlining the government's legislative agenda.
+Victoria also has a lieutenant-governor to fulfil the functions of the office when the governor is otherwise unavailable.

-The Governor is not subordinate to Australia's Governor-General.
+The governor is not subordinate to the federal governor-general.
 All Australian state governors have jurisdiction over their respective states with their commissions coming directly from the monarch.

-Premier and Ministry
+Premier and ministry

-The leader of the political party or coalition with a majority of seats in the Legislative Assembly is invited by the Governor of Victoria to form a government.
-The leader of that party is appointed Premier of Victoria and other senior members are appointed ministers with various portfolio responsibilities.
-The Premier and the Ministers are generally responsible for tabling legislation to the parliament.
-The Premier is, for the most part, the most powerful executive role within the Victorian Government.
-Similarly, the Ministers each oversee a specific task related to a chief responsibility of the government.
-The Premier and the Ministry separately form the Victorian Government's executive branch.
+The leader of the political party or coalition with a majority of seats in the Legislative Assembly is invited by the governor to form a government.
+The leader of that party is appointed premier and other senior members are appointed ministers with various portfolio responsibilities.
+The premier and the ministers are generally responsible for tabling legislation to the parliament.
+The premier is, for the most part, the most powerful executive role within the Victorian government.
+Similarly, the ministers each oversee a specific task related to a chief responsibility of the government.
+The premier and the ministry separately form the Victorian Government–the executive branch of the Victorian level of government.

 The ministers form the cabinet, a group who meets to discuss and decide the direction of the government.
 Their specific roles and responsibilities are determined by their party caucuses.
 There are currently twenty-two ministers within the cabinet.
 Some responsibilities are delegated to fourteen parliamentary secretaries, who act as junior ministers and usually do not sit in cabinet meetings.
 The ministers are also referred to as "the front bench" as they sit on the benches at the front of each legislative chamber.

-The Premier and the ministers must be sitting members of parliament.
+The premier and the ministers must be sitting members of parliament.
 There is no legal requirement that any of the executive government come from any particular house.
-However, since the Legislative Assembly must provide confidence and supply to the government of the day, the Premier is, by convention, a member of the Legislative Assembly.
+However, since the Legislative Assembly must provide confidence and supply to the government of the day, the premier is, by convention, a member of the Legislative Assembly.